HimanshuAwasthi95/Blog/blog/Python_Programming_Language_In_AI.md

 **3. Keras :**

 Keras is an open-source high-level neural networks Library, written in Python.
 It is running on top of TensorFlow, CNTK, or Theano.
 Keras is an easy to use neural network library that promotes a simple and clean syntax.
+Keras is layer-oriented.
+I suggest use **Keras** If you're using known network designs and combining them in new ways, or applying them to new data.

+Keras code is portable, There is no need to change your code written in Keras, whether you change your backend from Theano to TensorFlow.

 ### 3. Popular Implimented Projects in Python
 ### 4. Motivation